slateci/slateci.github.io/_docs/client/client.md

 ## Installing the SLATE Client

-The SLATE Client is a command line interface (CLI) intended to give [edge administrators](http://slateci.io/docs/concepts/individual-roles/edge-administrator.html) and [application administrators](http://slateci.io/docs/concepts/individual-roles/application-administrator.html) a convenient way to work with the platform.
+The SLATE Client is a command line interface (CLI) intended to give edge administrators and application administrators a convenient way to work with the platform.

 You can get the client executable and credentials from the [web portal](https://portal.slateci.io).
 To set up the client, first log into the web portal, go to the 'CLI Access' section, and run the provided script (note that it's specific to your account).
 You can then download and unpack the version of the client executable suitable for your system—Linux and Mac OS are supported.
-If when running the client you receive an error similar to `slate: Exception: Credentials file /Users/cnw4/.slate/token does not exist`, you either still need to run the token installation script from the portal, or something has gone wrong with that script.

 ## Basic Use